El secreto de Puente Viejo: Parallel story arcs

 Soledad (Alejandra Onieva) is Francisca and Salvador's only common child and Pepa and Tristan's half-sister.
 She's proud, refined and kind-hearted lady from the upper class but suffers a lot because of her love for Juan (Jonàs Beramì), son of Francisca's and then Tristan's maid Rosario (Adelfa Calvo) and Alfonso's younger brother, who often gets into trouble.
 Soledad and Juan get married but soon divorce after Juan unintentionally causes Soledad's miscarriage, leaving her childless.
 Both of them try to move on, Juan by hiring a call girl named Enriqueta (Andrea Duro), who falls in love with him, and Soledad by getting engaged to Pepa's step-brother Olmo (Iago Garcìa).
 Olmo leaves Soledad when he finds out she is unable to have children, but then comes back when he learns that he has a son, Fernando, from his former school teacher with whom he had had an affair.
 Soledad refuses to accept Olmo and reunites with Juan whom she has always loved.
 They decide to move to Paris and start their life together again but Olmo and Enriqueta team up to stop them.
 When Soledad and Juan leave, Enriqueta comes across them and shoots at Soledad, but Juan sacrifices his life to save his beloved.
 Enriqueta flees, leaving Soledad heartbroken.
 However, the latter prefers retiring to a monastery than staying with Olmo.
 Years later, after several attempts of committing suicide, she returns home.
-Soledad is extremely depressed and to help her overcome her sadness, her servant and best friend, Mariana and the village's priest Padre Anselmo (Mario Martìn) decide to bring Soledad's happy memories of piano lessons by hiring a teacher.
+Soledad is extremely depressed and to help her overcome her sadness, her servant and best friend, Mariana and the village's priest Padre Anselmo (Mario Martín) decide to bring Soledad's happy memories of piano lessons by hiring a teacher.
 However, she has no interest, as her only wish is going to Paris where she would be happy with Juan and end her life there.
 The teacher helps her fulfill her wish.
 Later, Soledad returns from Paris.
 Changed.
 She's no longer the miserable person, with no desire for life, but a cheerful, vivacious and carefree woman who lives the way she wants.
 In Paris, she met Enriqueta, now begging on the streets, who revealed her everything about Olmo's true colours, including their alliance and how Juan's murder was part of his plan.
 This was not Olmo's solely crime, he also killed his own adoptive and Pepa's real mother for the sake of his inheritance and is responsible for Fernando's mother's death.
 Soledad goes back to Puente Viejo for 1 reason: punishing Olmo and stopping him from committing more crimes.
 With the help of Olmo's assassin, she exposes Olmo and sends him to jail.
 After that, she leaves to continue her life.
 When Fernando discovers that his father stands behind his mother's death, he disowns him.
 He even tries to get his father killed in jail.
 Olmo survives but loses his memory and turns into a modest, hard-working blue-collar worker.
 Soon, he gains his memory back but terrified of what he has done and fearing he would do such things again, commits suicide.
 Soledad marries Terence, an American gentleman with dark complexion but falls in love with Simòn (Jonàs Beramì), a blue-collar worker who looks just like Juan.
 Despite Soledad's affords to forget Simon and stay with her husband, Terence lets her free.
 She moves to Australia with Simon and they live happily ever after.